 Bagels in Montreal are something of a point of pride—locals take them very seriously, and there’s some debate about what spot is truly the best.
 A top contender?
-Fairmount (their “rival” is nearby St-Viateur), which was opened in 1919 by a Russian immigrant named Isadore Shlafman.
-Both spots sell fresh ones 24-hours a day.
-What makes these bagels different is both their size (they’re smaller than the ones you’d find in, say, New York) and their sweetness—likely thanks to the addition of honey or malt syrup.
-There are several flavors on offer from blueberry and chocolate to whole wheat and onion, but no matter who you ask, sesame is the most popular.
-A tip: bagels are sold in a pack of six and can last in the freezer for up to a few months should you want to take them home.
+Fairmount (its “rival” is nearby St-Viateur), which was opened in 1919 by a Russian immigrant named Isadore Shlafman.
+Both spots sell fresh ones twenty-four hours a day.
+What makes these bagels different than the bagels you’ll find elsewhere is both their size (they’re smaller than the ones you’d find in, say, New York) and their sweetness—likely thanks to the addition of honey or malt syrup.
+There are several flavors on offer, from blueberry and chocolate to whole wheat and onion, but no matter whom you ask, sesame is the most popular.
+A tip: Bagels are sold in a pack of six and can last in the freezer for up to a few months should you want to take them home.